Biomedical data science: Privacy

+${A}$ is differentially private where $D_1$ and $D_2$ refer to two datasets that are different by one record.

 Training in Biomedical Data Science

 The National Library of Medicine of the US National Institutes of Health (NIH) identified key biomedical data scientist attributes in an NIH-wide review: general biomedical subject matter knowledge; programming language expertise; predictive analytics, modeling, and machine learning; team science and communication; and responsible data stewardship.